jackjourneyman/Custom_sentences_and_intents_in_Home_Assistant/README.md

 # Custom sentences and intents in Home Assistant

-There are good reasons for using custom sentences and intents in Home Assistant.
+There are good reasons for using custom sentences and intent scripts in Home Assistant.

 * A built-in sentence may not exist yet
 * The built-in sentence may not return the exact response you are looking for